and-other-tales/storybook-adk/README.md

-# Storybook - AI-Powered Manuscript Editor
+# Storybook (Claude) - AI-Powered Manuscript Editor

-A sophisticated console application for fiction authors to edit and refine their manuscripts using Claude AI.
+A Claude ADK port of 'Storybook', a Manuscript Editor and Project Management Toolkit for Authors.

 ## Features